THERE ARE SO MANY

 A great way to make the most of your time in Rockaway is to have a little beach time and then a little bay time for sailing or maybe explore by paddle on one of our canoes.

-The beach and the bay are truly 2 different realms and you can easily do both in the same day.
-Maybe even try surfing and sailing on the same day and experience the life of a true water person.
+The beach and the bay are 2 different realms and you can easily do both in the same day.
+Maybe even try surfing and sailing on the same day.

 A great way to make the most of your time in Rockaway is to have a little beach time and then a little bay time for sailing or maybe explore by paddle on one of our canoes.

-The beach and the bay are truly 2 different realms and you can easily do both in the same day.
-Maybe even try surfing and sailing on the same day and experience the life of a true water person.
+The beach and the bay are 2 different realms and you can easily do both in the same day.
+Maybe even try surfing and sailing on the same day.